yeswehack/yeswecaido/README.md

 2. Download the latest `plugin_package.zip`
 3. In Caido, go to the `Plugins` page
 4. Click 'Install Package' and select your downloaded `plugin_package.zip` file

+## Setup

+You can fetch all public programs directly to Caido.
+However, **if you want to fetch your private invites you need to add the JWT to YesWeBurp**.
+You can get the JWT when you have [logged in to YesWeHack](https://yeswehack.com/auth/login), then open the browser developer console.
+When you have the JWT value, inside YesWeCaido, insert the JWT value in the input field located at the top right.

+### Firefox
+Developer console → Storage → Local Storage → https://yeswehack.com/ → access_token → Copy value (JWT)

+### Chrome / Chromium
+Developer console → Application → Local Storage → https://yeswehack.com/ → access_token → Copy value (JWT)

 ## Usage
 1. In Caido, click on `YesWeCaido` located on the left side panel